Strength In Numbers: Four Types Of Group Therapy

 Dynamic group therapy

 According to a research article published by Cambridge University Press, dynamic group therapy is a type of therapy that applies techniques typically used in individual therapy in a group setting.
-During a dynamic group therapy session, the therapist loosely guides the conversation while allowing the relationships and connections between group members to aid them in developing better self-awareness, self-esteem, and ultimately improving their well being.
+During a dynamic group therapy session, the therapist loosely guides the conversation while allowing the relationships and connections between group members to aid them in developing better self-awareness and self-esteem, ultimately improving their well-being.

 Psychoeducation group therapy